sustglobal/dev-center/jekyll/userguide.md

 The Climate scenario analysis platform from Sust Global allows operational risk analysts, quantitative modelers and ESG analysts to assess historic, near-term and long-term impacts of climate change.
 We provide historic risk exposure scores for fires, floods and cyclones over the past 11 years (Jan 2010- Dec 2020).
 For forward-looking projections of extreme physical climate hazards, we provide risk exposures across standardized climate scenarios.

-In this User Guide, we:
-1) Give an overview of the outputs from climate scenario analysis; 2) Describe the hazards that we are covering in our analysis; 3) Describe the different views available within our platform; 4) Provide guidance on interpreting the results from our climate scenario analysis.
+In this User Guide, we: give an overview of the outputs from climate scenario analysis; describe the hazards that we are covering in our analysis; describe the different views available within our platform; and provide guidance on interpreting the results from our climate scenario analysis.

 ## Climate Scenarios

 Our climate scenario analysis  follows definitions set forth from the Intergovernmental Panel for Climate Change - Coupled Model Intercomparison Project-Phase 6 [IPCC CMIP6](https://www.carbonbrief.org/explainer-how-shared-socioeconomic-pathways-explore-future-climate-change).
 The IPCC AR6/CMIP6 combines frontier climate science from world leading scientific institutions with realistic climate scenario modeling.
 While still under review, we anticipate it will become a standardized form of scientific climate scenario modeling in the coming decade.

 This guide covers the following three distinct climate scenarios:
 1. **Strong Mitigation:** This scenario covers the optimal sustainable path, also referred to as the Green Road (SSP1-RCP2.6).
 It encompassessocioeconomics and representative emissions pathways for a graduate and pervasive global shift towards a more sustainable future.
+Carbon emissions begin to decline around 2020 and global mean temperatures rise approximately 2°C by 2100, a key goal of the Paris Climate Agreement.
 2. **Middle of the Road:** This scenario covers a middle path, with challenges to climate mitigation (SSP2-RCP4.5).
 In this scenario, environmental systems experience degradation, and although there are some improvements. overall the intensity of resource and energy use declines.
 This is a likely scenario if governments and policy reflect a strong sense of urgency towards climate adaptation.
+This is a likely scenario if governments and policy reflect a strong sense of urgency towards climate adaptation.
+Global mean temperatures rise approximately 3°C by 2100.
 3. **High Emissions:** This scenario covers a future where the world continues on its current trajectory (SSP5-RCP8.5).
 There is continued reliance on competitive markets to produce rapid technological progress..
 Global markets are increasingly integrated.
+There is a high reliance on fossil fuels, with emissions peaking around 2090 and global mean temperatures rising approximately 5°C by 2100.

 ## Physical Hazard Modeling
-Sust Global models rising temperatures and varying precipitation at the asset level.
-We report on 5 acute physical hazards: Wildfire, drought, heatwaves, flooding, and sea level rise.
-The modeled results are stored as a time series for each specific asset within a portfolio of assets.
+We report on 6 acute physical hazards at the asset level: Wildfire, drought, heatwaves, flooding, sea level rise, and tropical cyclones.
+The modeled results are stored as time series for each specific asset within a portfolio of assets.

 ### Wildfire
 We represent annual fire risk by aggregating CMIP6 model simulations of monthly wildfire burned area [% of grid cell].
 Wildfire [models](https://www.sciencedirect.com/science/article/abs/pii/S0921818116303770?via%3Dihub) incorporate factors such as temperature, precipitation, land cover type, and population to simulate fire occurrence and the associated area burned.
 We use our proprietary methodologies for wildfire super resolution [NeurIPS2020 technical reference](https://www.climatechange.ai/papers/neurips2020/45) on top of the model ensemble to enable high resolution wildfire projections.
 These projections are further processed using the latest satellite derived land cover maps, filtering for the urban-wildland interface to further refine the projections.